Meghan Markle Makes Surprise Appearance at Baseball Game With Prince Harry...and Archie Gets Gifts!

 The Duchess of Sussex wore a black belted short-sleeve Stella McCartney keyhole dress, paired with black Aquazzura flats, while the Duke of Sussex matched her in black polo shirt, pants and shoes.

 At the event, they met members of the baseball teams, who presented them with personalized clothing for Archie.
 The group was all smiles, and Meghan also dished out hugs to some of the players—a breach of royal protocol, which has become expected of the popular and seemingly more modern royal couple.
+The duke and duchess then made an appearance on the field.

 See photos of Meghan and Harry with the MLB players: